-A/U Ranches Summer Staff, Counselors or Counselors-In-Training (CITs), have an excellent opportunity to learn and/or grow skills while gaining valuable leadership experience living, working with and supporting campers in their programs, in a loving Christian Science atmosphere.
+A/U Ranches Summer Staff have an excellent opportunity to learn and grow skills while gaining valuable leadership experience living, working with and supporting campers in their programs, in a loving Christian Science atmosphere.

 At summer Youth Camp, activities include mountaineering, mountain biking, water activities, horsemanship, creative arts and sports.
 Sky Valley Ranch for 3rd – 8th grade children is great for people who love to work with the little guys and gals.
 But, if you prefer bonding with high school aged children, Round-Up Ranch would be a perfect match.
 We also have options in the kitchen and facility work around property.
 Most positions include living in a bunkhouse with campers, to nurture the growth of our young Christian Scientists!
 Working as a Camp Counselor can be a life changing experience for you and those you support.